openstack/charm-keystone-ldap/src/README.md

 Note: The double quotes and braces around the whole string.
 And single quotes around the individual complex values.

+Please refer to the OpenStack docs at [Keystone and LDAP integration page](https://docs.openstack.org/keystone/latest/admin/configuration.html#integrate-identity-back-end-with-ldap) for more information on how to set up the config options and at [Keystone LDAP config options reference](https://docs.openstack.org/keystone/latest/configuration/config-options.html#ldap) for more information on their default values.

 # Bugs

 Please report bugs on [Launchpad](https://bugs.launchpad.net/charm-keystone-ldap/+filebug).